google/styleguide/pyguide.md

 *BE CONSISTENT*.

 If you're editing code, take a few minutes to look at the code around you and determine its style.
-If they use spaces around all their arithmetic operators, you should too.
+If they use `_idx` suffixes in index variable names, you should too.
 If their comments have little boxes of hash marks around them, make your comments have little boxes of hash marks around them too.

 The point of having style guidelines is to have a common vocabulary of coding so people can concentrate on what you're saying rather than on how you're saying it.
 We present global style rules here so people know the vocabulary, but local style is also important.
 If code you add to a file looks drastically different from the existing code around it, it throws readers out of their rhythm when they go to read it.

-Avoid this.
+However, there are limits to consistency.
+It applies more heavily locally and on choices unspecified by the global style.
+Consistency should not generally be used as a justification to do things in an old style without considering the benefits of the new style, or the tendency of the codebase to converge on newer styles over time.